 Why do we need pro science stickers?
-If enough people displayed their acceptance of evolution and other reality-based concepts, the pro-supernatural fervor in the world might simmer down a tad.
-Just a tad.
-Currently, the anti-science folks seem to dictate a lot of the policy on this planet, and I’m not sure that’s really working out so well.
+If enough people displayed their acceptance of evolution and other reality-based concepts, more people would become overt reality fans.
+Currently, the anti-science folks seem to dictate the mood on this planet, and I’m not sure that’s really working out so well.

 How to print

 Print the “3×4 darwin file (PDF)” (image shown at right) onto “full sheet” label pages (e.g., Avery 5265).
 Then cut out individual images.
 Peeling the sticker backing off the resulting squares is indescribably annoying, but at least we have opposable thumbs, for reasons we don’t have to go into.
 You can also print the image onto magnetic inkjet paper, and then “sticker” ferrous objects without damaging the surfaces.
 I’ve successfully slapped MagnetoDarwins onto slow-moving taxis in New York City, for the record.
-I’ve also attached the magnetodarwins to the tip of my umbrella, and then used the extended reach to affix them onto steel girders that are normally too high for traditional stickering.
+I’ve also attached them to the tip of my umbrella, and then used the extended reach to affix them onto steel girders that are normally too high for traditional stickering.
 It’s good fun.